bikingSolo/objective-metrics/README.md

 For example, if due to CUDA out of memory error for some metric more then 10 frames of video failed to be calculated, then this is an excuse to make another attmept for this video for this metric.

+# License

+This project is licensed under the MIT License.
+However, it also includes code distributed under the BSD+Patent license.
+See LICENSE file.

 # Acknowledgement

 [VQMT](https://compression.ru/video/quality_measure/vqmt_download.html) - Tool with objective metrics